Miami Drowning Accident Lawyer

-Common Causes of Drowning Accidents
+Common Causes of Drowning Accidents in Miami, FL

 It is a misconception that drowning accidents only occur when children are left unattended at a pool.
 While this is certainly one of the most common causes of drowning injuries and deaths, there are also other factors that can contribute to this type of accident.
 Some of the most common causes of drowning accidents are:

 - Illegal substances

 - Failure to lock a gate or latch

 When a person is submerged under water for an extended period of time, one of the most common effects of the submersion is brain damage.
 Some other injuries associated with drowning are:

 - Acute respiratory distress syndrome

 - Spinal Cord Injury